JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

 By default, `JBCefBrowser` is created with implicit `JBCefClient` (disposed automatically).
 It is possible to pass your own `JBCefClient` (disposed by the developer).

-For accessing:
+For accessing the browser use `JBCefClient`:

 ```java
 JBCefClient getJBCefClient();
 ```

-The simplest way to add a browser component to your UI:
+The simplest way to add a browser component to the plugin UI:

 ```java
 JPanel myPanel = ...;